DiSPA: Differential Substructure-Pathway Attention for Drug Response Prediction: Introduction

-To address these limitations, we introduce DiSPA (Differential Substructure–-Pathway Attention), a representation learning framework that explicitly disentangles structure--driven and context--driven mechanisms of drug response through bidirectional conditioning between chemical substructures and pathway--level gene expression.
-The core of DiSPA is a dual--view differential cross--attention module: in one view, pathway representations attend to drug substructures to identify structure--driven effects; in the other, drug representations attend to pathway--conditioned gene expression to capture context--dependent mechanisms.
-Rather than reconstructing static drug–target interactions, DiSPA learns continuous pathway–substructure and drug–pathway attention patterns that reflect dynamic molecular engagement without relying on exhaustive target annotations.
-Across diverse evaluation settings, DiSPA demonstrates strong predictive performance and generalization, while providing mechanistic interpretability by directly linking chemical structure and biological pathways.
-Furthermore, representations learned from bulk RNA--seq data transfer without retraining to single--cell and spatial transcriptomic datasets, enabling zero--shot exploration of cell type– and region--specific drug sensitivities.
+To address these limitations, we introduce DiSPA (Differential Substructure-Pathway Attention), a representation learning framework that explicitly disentangles structure-driven and context-driven mechanisms of drug response through bidirectional conditioning between chemical substructures and pathway-level gene expression.
+The core of DiSPA is a dual-view differential cross-attention module: in one view, pathway representations attend to drug substructures to identify structure-driven effects; in the other, drug representations attend to pathway-conditioned gene expression to capture context-dependent mechanisms.
+Rather than reconstructing static drug-target interactions, DiSPA learns continuous pathway-substructure and drug-pathway attention patterns that reflect dynamic molecular engagement without relying on exhaustive target annotations.
+Across diverse evaluation settings, DiSPA demonstrates strong predictive performance and generalization, while providing mechanistic interpretability by directly linking chemical structures and biological pathways.
+Furthermore, representations learned from bulk RNA-seq data transfer without retraining to single-cell and spatial transcriptomic datasets, enabling zero-shot exploration of cell type- and region-specific drug sensitivities.